 Stephanie majored in Oral Storytelling.
 She works part-time at CloverFIN telling stories about our food.

 Trevor was 18 when he started at Clover, during a sleepless time for most of us.
 We were 2 weeks away from opening CloverHFI (the first 24-hour restaurant in Cambridge) and we somehow had not staffed the restaurant.
 We decided to set up a pop-up hiring fair in the space, and get to know as many people as we could.
 Somehow we hired 40 people in less than one week.
-Three of those employees are still working with us today: Elie, Lindsey, and Trevor.
-Trevor moved from provisional employee, to team leader, and now works as an Assistant Manager at CloverHUB.
+Trevor moved from provisional employee, to leadership, and now works as the General Manager at CloverHUB.

 Vincenzo was making charcuterie at the Four Seasons when he ran into Rolando, his old professor from culinary school on the Red Line in 2009, his arms overflowing with produce.
 “What are you doing with all that?”
 Vincenzo asked.
 “I’m starting a food truck, you should help me.”
-That was 7 years ago.
-Vincenzo, who has had every job at Clover, now runs our kitchen as our Director of Food.
+That was 8 years ago.
+Vincenzo, who has had every job at Clover, from New Store Opener to Director of Mobile Operations, now runs our kitchen as our Director of Food Operations.

 Ayr used to run labs at MIT, and later spent time at McKinsey & Company, advising major businesses like Coca Cola.
 He took all his vacation time at once, to work jobs toasting frozen bread and reheating frozen soup at Panera and Burger King before starting Clover.